LSU-UE5/UE5-Materials/decals/README.md

 ![](../images/line3.png)

 We can also change materials dynamically by using decals.
-This could be used for bullet holes or footsteps.
+These can be placed over existing materials and cover mesh and uv boundaries.
+So you can add graphiti to a wall made up of diverse meshes with multiple UVs.
+This does require transparencies so it will not work on nanite meshes.

 <br>